 We recognize that reproductive health is not solely a women’s matter, and that it is a complex topic with multiple intersecting parts.

 At the same time, we recognize that womanhood is not defined by menstruation: not all women have periods, and not all people with periods are women.
-People of many genders, including trans, nonbinary, and intersex people, may want to balance their hormones, achieve a pain-free period, avoid pregnancy, or become pregnant, the same way that people of many genders experience PCOS, endometriosis, PMS, period problems, and fertility issues, and many cisgender women do not have periods.
+People of many genders, including trans, nonbinary, and intersex people, may want to balance their hormones, achieve a pain-free period, avoid pregnancy, or become pregnant, the same way that people of many genders experience PCOS, period problems, and fertility issues, and many cisgender women do not have periods.
 We also recognize that while trans, non-binary, and intersex people can have overlapping reproductive health needs with cisgender women, they also have many needs and experiences that are unique, which are not covered in these guides.

 She Syncs is a reflection of our founder Bailey’s personal healing journey with discovering menstrual cycle awareness and how much she benefited from syncing her life with her cycle.
 The name She Syncs was inspired from this deeply personal connection to the business, with “she” referring to her pronouns of she/her.